• Published: Mar 11 2025 11:48 AM

 wave

-The sell-off was triggered by the disclosure of accounting discrepancies spanning several years in the bank's derivatives portfolio.
-This revelation, coupled with the RBI's decision to grant CEO Sumant Kathpalia only a one-year extension, fueled concerns about leadership stability and internal controls.
-Several brokerage firms downgraded the bank's stock, citing concerns over earnings quality and the leadership transition.
+The massive sell-off was triggered by the bank’s admission of accounting discrepancies in their derivatives portfolio – and these weren’t minor errors; they spanned several years.
+Adding fuel to the fire?
+The RBI only gave CEO Sumant Kathpalia a one-year contract extension.
+This fueled concerns about leadership stability and internal controls.
+Several brokerage firms quickly downgraded the bank's stock, citing worries about earnings quality and the upcoming leadership transition.
+Honestly, who saw that coming?

 FAQ